 When you make your budget for Xmas, remember to include all of the costs associated with gift giving.
 Make a line item for wrapping paper and gift bags, as well as shipping costs if you need to mail gifts.

-Your Christmas present budget may be the highest cost of your holiday celebration, so make sure your track it closely.
+Your Christmas present budget may be the highest cost of your holiday celebration, so make sure you track it closely.

 Keeping on Track with Your Christmas Budget